YuanyuanLi96/MOUSMS_Thesis/README.md

 # MOUMS

-R codes for the thesis Chapter 2
+R codes for Chapter 2 of Thesis.